pixl8/Preside-Documentation/docs/04.serverguides/02.nginxexample/page.md

 title: Nginx Proxy example
 ---

-The following is an example NGiNX proxy server definition that should work well proxying to a Lucee backend setup with the [[serversetupfoundation|setup guide]].
+The following is an example NGiNX proxy server definition that should work well proxying to a Lucee backend setup with the [[serversetupfoundation|Lucee setup guide]].

 ```nginx
 server {